 • Back-office processing tasks (i.e.: Finance & Accounting, Business Services, Payroll, Reporting, Data Entry, etc.)

 • Front-office processing tasks (i.e.: Customer facing repetitive tasks, Point of Sale process, Website Chatbots, etc.)

-Implementing RPA involves, performing a thorough feasibility analysis and the strategies mentioned will help to identify business processes for automation, enabling you to reduce cost and increase ROI.
+Implementing RPA involves, performing a thorough process analysis, assessment and feasibility analysis.
+The strategies mentioned above will help to identify business processes for automation, enabling you to reduce cost and increase ROI.